FuelLabs/fuels-ts/.changeset/nine-bottles-jog.md

 "@fuel-ts/script": minor
 ---

-Update use of BaseWalletLocked to Account
+Updating usages of BaseWalletLocked after renaming it to Account